How Much Does Good User Interface Design Matter?

 The visual appeal factor is important because 38% of people will leave a site if they don’t find it attractive.
 UI elements like clear, easy to use navigation bars and clickable elements that make sense lead the user along the consumer journey in a logical progression.
 This means one thing for your business: A boost in conversions.

 Think about it.
 Any website you visit has anywhere from 10 to over 100 competitors.
 If you visited a site that wasn’t intuitive to use, how much effort would you put in before moving on to the next brand?
-It’s all in the details, and when it comes to UI, small details have a big impact on conversions.
+It’s all in the details, and when it comes to good user interface, small details have a big impact on conversions.

 Good UI Is Goal Oriented